19 June 2020

 Recordings of Cambridge Assessment's Refugee Week events are available here: Q&A with Gulwali Passarly (author of The Lightless Sky), Refugee Women in Leadership panel, and 'Ayman' Q&A.

-Refugee charities to learn more from: Help Refugees UK, Cambridge Refugee Resettlement Campaign, Cambridge Convoy Refugee Action Group, Refugee Support Network and Refugees At Home.
+Refugee charities to learn more from: Help Refugees UK, Cambridge Refugee Resettlement Campaign, Cambridge Convoy Refugee Action Group, Refugee Education UK (formerly Refugee Support Network) and Refugees At Home.